-Arrive at Beijing Capital Airport where you’ll be met by your dedicated tour guide outside the baggage claim area.
+Arrival at Beijing Capital International Airport (PEK) or Beijing Daxing International Airport (PKX) where you’ll be met by your dedicated tour guide outside the baggage claim area.
 Start the travel adventure as you enjoy the trip to your hotel, learning about the highlights and history of China’s political capital on route.
 Once checked in, you’re free to settle in, relax, and spend the rest of the day exploring.
 Be sure to check with your guide for their insider local dining options.

 Meals included: None